huadong1989/gulp-concat-replace/README.md

 # gulp-concat-replace [![NPM version][npm-image]][npm-url]

-> Replace build blocks with js or css contact in HTML.
+> Concat(js and css) and Replace build blocks in HTML.
 Like useref but done right.

 ### Table of Contents